SwapnilKD/nextjs-blog/README.md

 This is a Next Js repository.
+It shows how to use SSR, ISR, Static props functions with cookies to send in server side functions.

 First before start use at root repo 'yarn' .
 Set Required params in .env file as per usecases.